Step 2. Define Object Groups

 Depending on the format of the files you selected, the window displays other options such as delimiter values and a column heading field for CSV files, or array flattening options for JSON files.
 For log files, there is a Formatted Preview area (above) that shows a more user-friendly display of the field components of log files.

 Click Schema Overrides to customize the schema of the files processed by the object group.
-You can override data types for one or more fields, and you can input a JSON file that contains specific rules and processing policies that can tailor how Chaos Index will process and store the content of the files as they are indexed using field inclusion/exclusion rules, custom field naming, JSON Flex processing options, and similar schema-tuning controls.
+You can override data types for one or more fields.
+You can also input a JSON file with rules and processing policies that tailor the resulting indexed data using field inclusion/exclusion rules, custom field naming, JSON Flex processing options, and similar schema-tuning controls.

 After you specify the field content and controls, click Create Object Group.
-The final step for an object group is to name it, and to specify some indexing options.
+The final step is to name the object group, and to specify some indexing options.

-By default, an object group runs a one-time indexing for the selected files (called a static index).
-Select Live indexing to automatically index new matching files after they are written to the cloud storage locations.
-Live Indexing requires you to enter details for a storage event notification service using AWS SQS or Google Pub/Sub Project ID (based on the configured storage type) to send events when new files are written to storage.
+By default, an object group runs a one-time indexing for existing files already in cloud storage (called a static index).
+Select Live indexing to run automatic indexing when new matching files are written to cloud storage.
+Live Indexing requires a storage event notification service such as AWS SQS or Google Pub/Sub Project ID to send events when new files are written to storage.

-For each object group, you can specify a retention policy to control how long to keep indexed data before it ages out and is removed.
-The default retention is 14 days, but you can deselect Retention Policy to keep indexed data indefinitely (no age out), or keep it selected and specify an alternative number of days or months to keep indexed data.
+For each object group, you can specify a retention policy that controls how long to keep indexed data before it ages out.
+The default is 14 days but you can select a time range for your analysis needs.

 Start Indexing

 After you create the group, the new group is added to the configuration, and the Storage > Properties page appears.
-Review the information for your new object group, and if everything looks correct, click Start Indexing to index the files.
+Review the information for your new object group then click Start Indexing to index the files.
 Indexing performs a deep analysis of the files specified by the object group, and includes any instructions that you specified for schema overrides and filters in the resulting indexed data.

-After you start indexing an object group, the Properties tab updates to show more information about the index, and a pie chart summary of the data types for the discovered fields.
+While indexing is running, the Properties tab updates to show more information about the index, and a pie chart summary of the data types for the discovered fields.
 When indexing is complete, the Start Indexing button changes to Restart Indexing.

 Review the Properties tab for a closer look at the fields within the indexed data.
 The Indexed Structure list shows each field in the indexed data, its name, and data type for a field.

-After you create and index an object group, create a Refinery view to define the content available for visualization and analytics.
+After you create and index an object group, the next step is to create a Refinery view to use the indexed data for visualization and analytics.

 Create Refinery views to enable users to visualize and query the indexed data for one or more object groups.